 Project Mala was created by businessman Robin Garland to address the concerns that many children in the Uttar Pradesh region of India were not being educated by their parents, instead helping their parents to make carpets and rugs to provide family income.
 Project Mala now has six prestigious schools providing education for 1400 children.

 UK Children: For over a decade, we have helped deprived children in the UK with their education and with holiday projects.
-These aim to make life a lot better for them, to create happiness, improve self-confidence and guide their emotional and academic development.
+Our aim is to make life a lot better for them, to create happiness, improve self-confidence and guide their emotional and academic development.
+More recently we have established links with schools in deprived areas of the UK and have forged partnerships with both State and Independent boarding schools, thus enabling suitable candidates to embark on a very different path to their existing one.
 These children usually come from challenging family circumstances.
-We have received referrals from other charities to assist them in this work.

 As with many small charities we are in need of funds and if you can donate whatever is affordable, it could make all the difference to us and the children we help.